ntarunmenon/blog-ideas/spring-cloud-rabbitmq-01/README.md

     }
 }
 ```
-##### What does the rabbit configuration look like ?
+##### What does the rabbit configuration automatically set up by spring cloud look like ?

 - Rabbit set up an exchange called input.
 The type of the exchange is topic.

 ![Alt text](exchange.png?raw=true)

-There was a binding created to queue  `input.anonymous.gvhfdHVFT6OLl0CA58yVMw` with a routing key #
+- There was a binding created to queue  `input.anonymous.gvhfdHVFT6OLl0CA58yVMw` with a routing key #

 ![Alt text](queue.png?raw=true)